tkwonn/text-snippet/docs/migration-tool.md

 # Custom Migration Tool

 A custom command-line tool for managing database schema and seeding data into the database.
-Similar to Laravel's migration system, but simplified for this specific application's needs.

 ## Command Structure